inderjeetnair/inderjeetnair.github.io/index.md

 ## Research

+I am broadly interested in machine learning, data mining, natural language processing and related fields.
+In my post-graduate work, I have had a specific focus on knowledge graphs (KG) and question answering.
+In this area, I have tried to improve QA performance by combining pre-trained language models with KG embeddings.
+I have also worked on making KG embeddings more scalable and easier to apply to downstream tasks.
-I am broadly interested in Machine Learning with a particular focus on Natural Language and Knowledge Graphs.
-Previously, during my undergraduate studies, I have worked on swarm robotics and computer vision.
+During my undergraduate studies I worked on humanoid robotics and computer vision.

 ## Publications
 **Saxena A.**, Chakrabarti S. & Talukdar P. [“Question Answering Over Temporal Knowledge Graphs”](https://arxiv.org/abs/2106.01515).
 Accepted to the 2021 Annual Conference of the Association for Computational Linguistics (ACL 2021).